josrod/FoodTasker/README.md

 # LingenFoodTasker

-My test about uber eats app for Lingen (ems)
+My test app about a kind of uber eats app for Lingen (ems).